Skip to Content

 • Sugar.
 Or your favorite heat-resistant sugar alternative.

 • Spices.
-Mustard seeds, celery seeds, turmeric, cayenne powder and cayenne powder are all considered pretty essential. some recipes also use things like mustard, ginger, cloves and more.
+Mustard seeds, celery seeds, turmeric, and cayenne powder are all considered essential.

 Cuisinart Griddler - best indoor grill